jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-04.md

 "MIT confirmed."
 His voice cracked slightly on those words.
 "Soph.
 We're *going to MIT together*."

-She turned to face him properly, and something in her chest cracked openall the fear and tension and barely-held-together determination from the past four months.
+She turned to face him properly, and something in her chest cracked open—all the fear and tension and barely-held-together determination from the past four months.
 He was looking at her the way he'd been looking at her since January, since before January, since they were nine years old probably.

 Like she was the answer to every question he'd ever asked.